 - “What is ‘the point” of your congregation?
 Getting people in the doors?
 Or sending them out?
 How can you tell?
 Be specific.”

-(That’s on my wavelength, too.
+(Be specific.
+That’s on my wavelength, too.
 How many times did I scribble “be specific” on student papers?)
 Fryer wisely doesn’t suggest “right” answers.
 At least not any that jumped off the page at me.
 Walk the talk, I guess, but none of the 10-point evangelism strategies guaranteed to grow your church that I’d feared.

 So, like I said, the book was a pleasant surprise.